MSCI-245-342/multiuser-lab-assignment/instructions.md

 Go ahead and delete the commented material from the file.

-We write tests in MiniTest by simply create a ruby method that starts with the name "test".
+We write tests in MiniTest by simply creating a Ruby method that starts with the name "test".
 For example, let's say that I wanted to test that I cannot create and save two User objects with the same email, I could add the following method to the UserTest object (go ahead and do this):

 ```ruby
 def test_email_must_be_unique